humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-11-13-javascript-apis-youve-never-heard-of.md

 ---
-title: 'JavaScript APIs you've never heard of (and some you have)'
+title: "JavaScript APIs you've never heard of (and some you have)"
 author: Nicholas C. Zakas
 permalink: /blog/2012/11/13/javascript-apis-youve-never-heard-of/
 categories: